The Dark Knight III: The Master Race: Issue #1

 Three years have passed following the deaths of Lex Luthor and Dick Grayson/the "Joker".
 Bruce Wayne has not been seen since.
 In the Batcave, someone unseen shatters a display case and removes the Batsuit from therein.

 On the streets, a suspect is chased by Gotham City police officers but saved when Batman appears to attack their pursuit vehicles.

 In a jungle setting, Wonder Woman battles a four-legged minotaur while her infant super-son, Johnathan, rides in a papoose on her back.
 Upon returning to the Amazons' new city, she learns that her truant daughter Lara is visiting Superman, father to her and consort to Diana.

 Superman is now mysteriously iced over, seated on a throne in his rebuilt Fortress of Solitude.
-Lara speaks to him absently about the Kryptonian relics on display, including the Bottle City of Kandor.
+Lara speaks to him absently about the Kryptonian relics on display, including the bottled city of Kandor.
 Upon looking closely at it, she discovers a distress signal.

 Back in Gotham, Commissioner Ellen Yindel ponders the derelict Bat-Signal.
 Her career is mired by the media frenzy surrounding the Batman sightings and a new mayoral spokesperson trying to put words in her mouth.
 She answers a call reporting Batman's imminent arrest.

 The ensuing chase results in Batman surrounded and abandoning a motorcycle.
 After considerable resistance, the cops manage to beat Batman down with night sticks.
 Disregarding the surprise of a female Batman, Yindel joins the arrest, unmasks her, and demands the whereabouts of Bruce Wayne.
-Revealed, Carrie Kelley claims the original Batman is now dead.
+Revealed, Carrie Kelley claims the original Batman is dead.